Oklahoma adds RBs to help replace Mixon, Perine | FOX Sports

 Oklahoma adds RBs to help replace Mixon, Perine

-247Sports lists Trey Sermon of Marietta, Georgia, and Kennedy Brooks of Mansfield, Texas, as top 15 running backs in the Class of 2017 rankings.
-Both are part of a highly ranked class coach Bob Stoops announced on Wednesday.
+247Sports lists Trey Sermon of Marietta, Ga., and Kennedy Brooks of Mansfield, Texas, as top 15 running backs in the Class of 2017 rankings.
+Both signed with the Sooners on Wednesday.

-The Sooners also have added a junior college running back, Marcelias Sutton.

-Running backs Samaje Perine and Joe Mixon chose to leave school early, creating the opportunities for new talent to emerge.
+Sermon and Brooks join Oklahoma’s highly ranked class a month after running backs Samaje Perine and Joe Mixon chose to leave school early.
 Perine became the school’s all-time career rusher during the Sugar Bowl last month.
 Mixon set the school record for all-purpose yards in a season.

-”Now, they’re gone,” Stoops said. ”Somebody has to get those carries.
-It definitely is attractive for those (new) running backs.”

-Sermon and Sutton are among 11 early enrollees who already are on campus.
-Stoops said it’s among his best classes at Oklahoma since he arrived in 1999.
+Brooks ran for 2,865 yards and 40 touchdowns last season after rushing for 3,522 yards as a junior.

 The Sooners also have added three receivers with 247Sports four-star composite rankings to help deal with the loss of Biletnikoff Award winner Dede Westbrook.
 Marquise Brown from College of the Canyons, CeeDee Lamb, from Richmond, Texas and Charleston Rambo from Cedar Hill, Texas, are all on board.